Official name: Kingdom of Thailand

 Today Thailand is a parliamentary democracy and Rama IX is the head of the state, who has reigned since 1946 and therefore is the longest serving king.
 The official name of the country was first amended in 1939 but was not accepted, and officially Siam became Thailand on the 11 of May 1949.
 The new name – “Thai” in Thai language means “free”, what means that Thailand is a country of free people.

 In the XXI century Thailand still faces many problems, but certainly things have improved a lot and Thailand is growing economically.
 I think that Thailand has a lot to offer, it has interesting culture and art, proud traditions and nearly 70 million hard working and intelligent people.
-Unfortunately, Thailand’s bad reputation is primarily due to the sex industry and the plague of homosexuality and without weeding those problems out, Thailand will be never respected.
+Unfortunately, Thailand’s bad reputation is primarily because of its sex industry.
+Apart from that Thailand is a beautiful country.

 Tourist Visa: I got my 2-month single entry tourist visa in London, and I paid GBP28.
 If someone wants to stay in Thailand only 1 month, a free stamp is given at all airports which entitles us to stay no longer than 30 days.
 Crossing by land grants a free stamp but then it allows to remain in Thailand only for 15 days.
 Besides, there are many other types of visas and the general rule is: “You have the money, you have the visa.”
 Extending tourist visa in the territory of Thailand is not worth the hassle because it is too expensive.
 The best way is to go to one of the neighboring countries, and get a new Thai visa on the way back.
 Depending on where you are I recommend Laos or Cambodia, or Burma from the north of Thailand.